sebelga/loix.me/content/page/about.md

 ---
 A senior software engineer passionate about user experience with a meticulous attention to detail, striving to create **unique interactive experiences** across the different screens.
 Excellent problem solver and great communicator.

 Over 18 years **developing complex applications** in high-pressure environments with experience in dealing directly with new and existing clients.
-I help businesses succeed in building modern applications, making sure their software is optimized, well-tested, maintainable and scalable.
+I help businesses succeed in building robust applications, making sure their software is optimized, well-tested, maintainable and scalable.

 Although my expertise lies in the **front-end** development, I also work on the **back-end** with Node.js.
 Some of the languages/technologies I use are:
 Javascript, React, Node.js, Typescript, Angular, rxjs, Redux, Webpack, Rollup...